 - Make it meaningful.

-**The images contained in this blog post were shot under the direction and for assignment of Straughan Photography.
+**The images contained in this blog were shot under the direction and for assignment of Laura Haley Photography.
 The images are copyrighted but used herein with permission.

 I started Ata-Girl Photography Co., LLC in 2010.
 I firmly believe that the unique set of circumstances I have faced in life has prepared me to take a personal and genuine interest in my photography clients.
 I enjoy documenting the important milestones and captivating moments in people’s lives.
 I love being a part of people’s journey and consider myself privileged to document their legacies.